clearlinux/clear-linux-documentation/README.rst

 Run the build
 *************

-We build our documentation using .
+We build our documentation using Sphinx.
 In the source directory of your local clear-linux-documentation repository, build the documentation by running **make html**: